 If you can't show proof of yellow fever vaccination, you may be refused entry.
 You can't be vaccinated on arrival.

 The rate of HIV/AIDS infection in South Africa is very high.
 Exercise precautions with activities exposing you to risk of infection.
 Victims of violent crime, especially rape, should seek immediate medical assistance.

 Malaria is prevalent in some remote areas in the far north and east of South Africa, including Kruger National Park.
 The 90-kilometre strip running along the border with Mozambique and Zimbabwe is a designated malaria risk zone.
 Some adjoining areas experience malaria risk at some times of the year.
 Other insect-borne diseases (including filariasis) are also prevalent.

-Take prophylaxis against malaria if travelling to an area where it's prevalent.
-Other precautions include:
+- Take prophylaxis against malaria if travelling to an area where it's prevalent.

-- wearing long, loose fitting, light coloured clothing;
+- Wear long, loose fitting, light coloured clothing.

 Water-borne, food-borne and other infectious diseases

 Water-borne, food-borne and other infectious diseases are prevalent with more serious outbreaks occurring from time to time.
 These include drug-resistant tuberculosis, hepatitis, measles, rabies, Rift Valley Fever and typhoid.

 If you're intending to visit farms and/or game reserves, avoid contact with animal tissues or blood.

 Don't drink milk that hasn't been pasteurised or homogenised.
 Don't eat raw meat.